ExeQuantCode/RAFFLE/docs/source/tutorials/diamond_tutorial.rst

 Here, we detail two routes: 1) using an ASE object of bulk diamond and 2) using the Materials Project database.

 Here, we will simply use the ASE object of bulk diamond.
-If you wish to use the Materials Project database, please refer to the `Databases tutorial <databases>`_.
+If you wish to use the Materials Project database, please refer to the :doc:`Databases tutorial </tutorials/databases_tutorial>`.

 First, we must import the required packages: